MarcusVirg/web/packages/site/src/content/blog/introduction.md

 # Introduction

 Hello there!
 I want to start by thanking you for checking out my blog.
-This blog will contain mostly Software Engineering topics but I also plan to write about other things that I enjoy like Movies/TV, video games, or basketball.
+This blog will contain mostly Software Engineering topics but I also plan to write about other things that I enjoy like Movies/TV, video games, fashion, or basketball.

-Much of what I write will be based upon my own understanding, assumptions, and opinions
+All of what I write will be based upon my own understanding, options, and assumptions about the world.